singhsahilzeeve/Zeeve-read-the-docs/source/AccountCreation.md

+---
+description: Learn how to create a new account on Zeeve's platform.
+Our step-by-step guide walks you through the process of setting up a secure and reliable account for accessing our API and tools.
+---

 # Account Creation

 This section speaks about how to create an account on Zeeve after which user can authorize external accounts/platforms on Zeeve.